simoneeconomo/backend_views/README.markdown

-Backend Views allows you to use Data Sources to create a custom listing of entries in the backend.
-This is especially useful for authors that need to filter or limit a set of entries by some rules and that are already familiar with the DS Editor.
+Backend Views allows you to create backend pages (or "Views") that contain a list of section entries.
+The sorting, filtering and limiting functionalities are provided by the Data Sources engine, which means you can control what is shown on each view by editing the Data Source that's responsible for it.

-## Installation
+## Installation & Updating

-1. Upload the `backend_views` folder in this archive to your Symphony `extensions` folder.
-2. Enable it by selecting the "Backend Views", choose _Enable_ from the _with-selected_ menu, then click _Apply_.
-3. Go to System > Preferences to enable/disable "Backend Views".
+Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.

 ## Usage

-Once the extension is enabled, it parses all the existing Data Sources in order to find those which match one of the following types:
+Once the extension is enabled, it parses all the existing Data Sources whose type is one of the following:

 - Section
 - Authors
-- Static/Dynamic XML

-If matches are found, DSes are listed in a special textarea in the Preferences page.
-For every selected Data Source, a "Backend View" page is created and can be accessed by the "Views" system menu.
-Inside a Backend View page is a table that accomodates a list of entries (based on the Data Source's return set) and whose columns you can control by playing with the "Included Elements" field of the DS Editor.
+For every compatible Data Source, an option is available in the Preferences to activate the respective View.
+Once activated, a view can be permanently accessed from the "Views" menu.

-Supported features:
+Supported Data Source features:

+- Sorting
-- Sorting and Limiting
+- Limiting
 - Filtering
+- Included Elements